OSU-Haolin/Pedestrian_Crossing_Intention_Prediction/readme.md

 ## Notification

-Fusing Local and Global Context for Pedestrian Crossing Prediction.
+Pedestrian Crossing Intention Prediction with Feature Fusion and Spatio-Temporal Attention.
-Paper in ArXiv: (to do) (will submit to IV 2021)
+Paper in ArXiv: (to do) (submited to IV 2021)

-This work improves the existing pedestrian crossing prediction method by considering global context into the model, and achieves the latest state-of-the-art performance.
+This work improves the existing pedestrian crossing prediction method and achieves the latest state-of-the-art performance.

-This work is heavily relied on `Kotseruba, Iuliia, Amir Rasouli, and John K. Tsotsos.
+This work is heavily relied on the pedestrian action prediction benchmark: `Kotseruba, Iuliia, Amir Rasouli, and John K. Tsotsos.
 "Benchmark for Evaluating Pedestrian Action Prediction."
 In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, pp. 1258-1268, 2021.`

 ## Environment